-Weather or not we drink plenty of water most of us experience chronically dry and dehydrated skin during the winter season.
+Whether or not we drink plenty of water, most of us experience chronically dry and dehydrated skin during the winter season.
 Cold air, artificial heat, low humidity, and lack of sunshine can exacerbate skin dryness, especially for those who are prone to eczema, allergies, dryness and sensitivities.
-While it’s most important for our bodies to get sufficient water intake (the warmer the better), the problem lies in the barrier of the skin.
+While it’s most important for our bodies to get sufficient water intake (the warmer the better), the problem often lies in the barrier of the skin.
 One of the many purposes of the lipid barrier is to prevent trans-epidermal water loss (TEWL)=simply dehydration.
-This barrier inevitably breaks down simply by aging and sundamage, as well as using SLS based cleansers and alcohol based products, over-exfoliation, alcohol and retinol based products and of course poor diet to name a few.
-To enrich this valuable protective barrier load up on oil intake internally and externally.
-As in ancient Ayurvedic skin care and whole body wellness protocols the entire body is oiled daily.
-Look for organic plant oils with antioxidant actives such as resveratrol, grapeseed, rosehip, olive leaf and stabilized forms of vit C. Active ingredients from 100% pure sources are necessary for skin’s nutrition and repair, resulting in healthy skin.
+This barrier inevitably breaks down simply by aging and sun-damage, as well as using SLS based cleansers, alcohol based products, over-exfoliation, retinol based products as well as poor diet.
+To enrich this valuable protective barrier load up on omega-3 rich oils internally and externally.
+According to the ancient Ayurvedic wellness protocols the entire body is oiled daily.
+Look for organic plant oils with antioxidant actives such as avocado, grape seed, rosehip, olive leaf and stabilized forms of vitamin C. Active ingredients from 100% pure sources are necessary for skin’s nutrition and repair, resulting in healthy skin.

 More ingredients and tips to be explored … come back soon!